 - Contributions have had a significant national impact

 The nomination packet must include:

-1. A nomination letter that explains the nominee's qualifications for the award and:
+- One (1) nomination letter that explains the nominee's qualifications for the award by:

-- highlights his or her specific work in promoting social justice in medical education and health equities; and
+- Highlighting specific work in the United States to promote social justice in medical education and health equities; and

-- Include brief testimonials that support the nominee's contributions to promoting social justice in medical education and health equities.
+- Including at least two (2) brief testimonials interwoven into the letter that support their contributions to promoting social justice in medical education and health equities

 Note: The letter must be doubled-spaced with 1” margins and Times New Roman font size 12, and not exceed six (6) pages.

 Completed nomination package should be emailed in a single file, with the nomination letter first, to Angela Moses at NickensAwards@aamc.org by April 7, 2017.
 Late nominations will not be considered.